 It is not permitted to mix kerosene with diesel fuel that is already adapted for the climate concerned.
-The injection equipment may be damaged.
+The unit injectors can fail.
 All use of paraffin other than kerosene is forbidden, as it causes engine damage.

 It is not permissible to mix petrol with diesel fuel.
 In the long term, petrol may cause wear to the unit injectors and at worst it may also cause damage to the engine.